-Windows 10 launched approximately 3 months ago, and it would only be fitting for Smartphones running Windows Phone 10, the former’s Mobile counterpart, to be released soon after.
-On the 6th of October, Microsoft unveiled a wide array of devices running on the mobile version of the Windows 10 OS to the world, and among these Smartphones were the Nokia Lumia 950 and 950 XL.
+Windows 10 launched approximately three months ago, and it would only be fitting for smartphones running Windows Phone 10 – the mobile counterpart of the former – to be released soon after.
+On October 6, Microsoft unveiled a wide array of devices operating on the mobile version of the Windows 10 OS to the world.
+Among these smartphones were the Nokia Lumia 950 and 950 XL.

 The Microsoft Lumia 950 and 950 XL, with specifications such as 3 gigabytes of RAM, large batteries, large Quad HD screens and impressive primary and secondary cameras, are truly monsters among beasts.
 However, it is not the specifications of these two devices that set them apart from ALL of the Smartphones in the market right now – it is the fact that they are two of the very first Smartphones to come with iris scanning technology.
 Yes, both the Microsoft Lumia 950 and 950 XL are capable of scanning the human iris and allow users to secure their phones with an iris scan.

-Before the how of the Lumia 950 and 950 XL’s iris scanning technology can be explained, the medium that the technology uses needs to be described.
-Located on the front of the Lumia 950 and 950 XL, along with a front-facing camera, is an infrared camera designed to allow the phones to capture better images of the human iris in low-light conditions and another camera designed specifically to take pictures of your eyes.
-This hardware, combined with technology known as “asymmetric key cryptography” that is most commonly used in smart cards, communicates and cooperates with a Windows feature known as Windows Hello which was initially available on the PC version of Windows 10 to allow users to gain access to their phones by having their irises scanned instead of entering a password or a PIN.
+Before the functioning of the Lumia 950 and 950 XL’s iris scanning technology can be explained, the medium that the technology uses requires description.
+Situated on the front of the Lumia 950 and 950 XL, along with a front-facing camera, is an infrared camera specifically designed to enable the phones to capture superior images of the human iris under low-light conditions.
+Additionally, there is another camera designed specifically to capture images of your eyes.
+This hardware, in conjunction with a technology known as “asymmetric key cryptography” — most commonly used in smart cards — collaborates with a Windows feature known as Windows Hello.
+The latter, initially available on the PC version of Windows 10, permits users to gain access to their phones via iris scanning, eliminating the need to enter a password or a PIN.

-In order to set up an iris scan as your phone lock, you are first asked by the Windows Phone 10 OS to set up a PIN lock as a fallback plan that you can use whenever an iris scan fails for whatever reason.
-Next, you get your phone acquainted with your iris to actually set the screen lock up.
+To establish an iris scan as your phone lock, the Windows Phone 10 OS will first prompt you to set up a PIN lock as a fallback option for instances when the iris scan fails.
+Next, familiarize your phone with your iris to complete the screen lock setup.

-After the screen lock has been set up, the Lumia 950 and 950 XL initiate and iris scan whenever an attempt to unlock them is made.
-The Lumia 950 and 950 XL first use their infrared cameras to light up the user’s eyes, and the camera that has been embedded specifically for capturing pictures of users’ eyes then snaps a picture of the user’s eyes.
-A mathematical calculation then turns your biometric information into a hash, which is then checked by the device to see if it matches the hash it has stored from when you initially set the lock up.
-If the two hashes appear to be the same, you will be granted access to the phone, otherwise access will be denied.
-All in all, this entire process takes but 2 seconds to be executed and completed.
+After the screen lock has been set up, the Lumia 950 and 950 XL initiate an iris scan whenever an attempt is made to unlock them.
+First, these devices use their infrared cameras to illuminate the user’s eyes.
+Subsequently, the camera, specifically embedded for capturing images of users’ eyes, takes a picture of the user’s eyes.
+A mathematical calculation then transforms your biometric information into a hash, which the device subsequently checks to see if it matches the hash saved from when you initially set up the lock.
+If the two hashes are the same, you will be granted access to the phone, otherwise, access will be denied.
+Overall, this entire process takes merely two seconds to execute and complete.

-Part of the technology used to create the Lumia 950 and 950 XL’s iris scanner is inspired by Microsoft’s Kinect sensor which accompanies the infamous Xbox gaming console.
-Microsoft has made it privacy its top priority with Windows Hello and its new iris scanning technology, which is why Windows Hello does not store any captured pictures of your face or iris locally or anywhere on the internet.
-In addition, Microsoft’s iris scanning technology also boasts superiority over the “Face unlock” technology, which can be easily defeated using a picture of the user, that was introduced not too long ago.
-A person can absolutely not gain access to a Windows Phone through Microsoft Hello if they are using a picture of the user to try and get past the iris scan.
-In addition, to top it all off, Microsoft Hello and Microsoft’s new iris scanning technology can also go as far as to successfully scan your iris while you are wearing normal (transparent) glasses.
+Part of the technology used to create the Lumia 950 and 950 XL’s iris scanner is inspired by Microsoft’s Kinect sensor, which accompanies the infamous Xbox gaming console.
+Microsoft has made privacy its top priority with Windows Hello and its new iris scanning technology; this is why Windows Hello does not store any captured images of your face or iris locally or anywhere on the internet.
+Furthermore, Microsoft’s iris scanning technology boasts superiority over the “Face unlock” technology, which can be easily defeated using a picture of the user and was introduced not too long ago.
+A person absolutely cannot gain access to a Windows Phone through Microsoft Hello if they are using a picture of the user to try and bypass the iris scan.
+To top it all off, Microsoft Hello and Microsoft’s new iris scanning technology can even successfully scan your iris while you are wearing normal (transparent) glasses.

-Lastly, Microsoft did not hype its new iris scanning technology to a significant degree, which could mean that Microsoft is, at this moment, only testing the waters for its latest breakthrough in Smartphone security.
-It is certainly possible that, if the populous grows fond of Microsoft’s iris scanning technology, we will be seeing this new iris scanning technology integrated into a lot more Smartphones pretty soon.
+Lastly, Microsoft did not significantly hype its new iris scanning technology.
+This could mean that Microsoft is merely testing the waters for its latest breakthrough in smartphone security at this moment.
+If the populace grows fond of Microsoft’s iris scanning technology, it is certainly possible that we will soon see this new technology integrated into many more smartphones.